xingvoong/gamma.app-takehome/README.md

 - Place **Markdown files** inside the `input/` folder.
 - Follow the prompts to set the **number of slides per file**.

+if you have the zip file of the folder, just unzip the file, and follow step 3: run the program
 ---

 ## 📂 File Structure